Kingston upon Hull: Retail

 In March 2017, the Old Town area was designated as one of 10 Heritage Action Zones by Historic England with the benefit that the area would get a share of £6 million.

 Retailers such as Heron Foods, and Jacksons began their operations in Hull.
-The former electrical retailer Comet Group was founded in the city as Comet Battery Stores Limited in 1933; the company's first superstore was opened in Hull in 1968.
+The former electrical retailer Comet was founded in the city as Comet Battery Stores Limited in 1933; the company's first superstore was opened in Hull in 1968.

 Hull has many shopping streets, both inside and outside the city centre.
 The main non-city-centre shopping streets are Hessle Road, Holderness Road, Chanterlands Avenue, Beverley Road, Princes Avenue, and Newland Avenue.

 Additionally, two covered shopping arcades, Paragon and Hepworth.
 The latter was modernised and renovated in the late 2000s.
 The city also has the Trinity Market Hall, a grade II listed building Edwardian era indoor hall with 50 stalls, it was last renovated in 2016.

 The city centre has three shopping centres, St Stephen's, Princes Quay, and the Prospect Centre.
 The Prospect Centre on Prospect Street is the smaller and older shopping centre which benefits from large footfall; having chain stores, banks, fashion retailers and the city's main post office.

 Princes Quay Shopping Centre was built in 1991 on stilts over the closed Prince's Dock.
 It has a mixture chain stores and food outlets.
 It was built with four retail floors, known as "decks", with the uppermost deck converted to a cinema from December 2007.

 The St Stephen's shopping centre development on Ferensway adjacent to Hull Paragon Interchange is a 560000 sqft scheme, that opened in 2007.
 It is anchored by a superstore and provides many shop units, food outlets, a hotel, and a 7-screen cinema.
 Since its opening, shopping patterns within the city centre have shifted to the centre from around Princes Quay.

 The North Point Shopping Centre (also known by as Bransholme Shopping Centre which is the area of the city it's in) contains a similar range of popular chain and budget retailers including Boyes and Heron Foods.
 There are also other outer centres for shopping and retail parks, including St Andrews Quay retail park on the Humber bank and Kingswood retail park (Kingswood).

 Nightlife, bars and pubs

 The main drinking area in the city centre is the Old Town.
 One pub has Hull's smallest window (The George Hotel).
-England's civil war was said to be started in a pub situated in the Old Town.

 Spiders, which opened in 1979, is an alternative rock nightclub on Cleveland Street, situated in a building that was once The Hope and Anchor pub.